latte-central/LaTTe/doc/102_Lambda_the_ultimate.md

 The lambda-calculus was for a long time considered as a computational artefact.
 But Church already felt the interest of the calculus, in its explicitely typed variant, from a logical point of view.

-As we will see, there are many things in common between the two calculus, but there are also important differences.

-To begin with, while the lambda-calculus of Clojure is "untyped", LaTTe on the contrary heavily relies on typing.
+This was later more deeply investigated by mathematicians, among them Curry, and then Howard (and many others, of course)...
+But wait, *Curry* ... *Howard* ...
+    that sounds familiar.
+What we will investigate now is a deep connection between calculating using the lambda-calculus, as we did in the previous section, and reasoning ... also using the lambda-calculus.
+This is the famous *Curry-Howard correspondance*.

 ### To type or not to type, that is (not) the question